chadr/AAA-Remote-Battery-Board/README.md

  * PCB cutouts for Cable tie to secure batteries in rough service situations
  * Backer board to raise battery off case when using tape/velcro - NEW
  * Mounting holes for M3 standoffs
- * No motherboard modifcations required!
+ * No motherboard modifications required!

 <picture>